 A few of her friends who happened to be in town for spring break came over last night to sing happy birthday to her and share in cake and revelry.
-These were her longtime friends from MCS days, fifteen years and counting, plus a newer friend from college, a girl named Henri from Hawaii and Botswana, who I immediately adored when I met her last Thanksgiving.
+These were her longtime friends from MCS days, fifteen years and counting, plus a newer friend from college, a girl named Henri whom I immediately adored when I met her last Thanksgiving.

 My women friends came too, the mothers of these children.
 We have forged our own independent connection over the years, so that when we get together for a meal, sometimes we don't even talk about our children.